 - Visit one of the fascinating museums in Ghent, such as the Design Museum Ghent in a stately 18th-century mansion, the MSK – Museum of Fine Arts, or the SMAK – Municipal Museum of Contemporary Art.
 Or learn more about the history of Ghent in the STAM – Ghent City Museum.

 - Visit the Sunday flower market at the Kouter.

-- Admire the grand opera building or attend a performance.
+- Admire the grand Opera House or attend a performance.

 - Visit the Gruut brewery to try the local Gruut beer.

 - Go beer-tasting in ‘t Galgenhuisje café, the smallest bar in the city dating back to 1776, or the Dulle Griet, where you trade your shoe for a beer (and get it back after you’ve paid the bill).

 - Enjoy Ghent by night, a magnificent experience thanks to the city’s well-thought-out light plan.

 - Check out even more amazing things to do in Ghent.

 We’ve dedicated an entire post to the best things to do Ghent.
 It includes a detailed map as well.
 Feel free to check it out if you want to know even more about Ghent, our lovely hometown.